Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Method

 \subsection{Overview}

-We propose a blind quality enhancement network for compressed video via degradation-aware hierarchical termination, as shown in Fig.\ref{fig:overview}.
-The network consists of two parts: Degradation Representation Learning (DRL) module and a blind QECV network that contains a Coarse Alignment module, a Hierarchical Termination based Artifact Reduction (HTAR) module and a Quality Enhancement (QE) module.
+We propose a blind quality enhancement network for compressed video via fine-grained degradation-guided sequential inference.
+As shown in Fig.\ref{fig:overview}, the network consists of two parts: DRL module and blind QECV network that contains Coarse Alignment module, Sequential Inference-based Artifact Reduction (SIAR) module and Quality Enhancement (QE) module.

 To learn the degradation representation and level of the compressed frames, the target frame is first fed into the DRL module, which utilizes an encoder structure.
 The learned degradation representations and level are then sent to the blind QECV network.
 To fully leverage the spatio-temporal information of the video, both the target frame $X_{t}$ at time $t$ and its neighboring frames are used as input.
-The compressed frame sequence composed of $2r + 1$ frames is represented as $X = \{ X_{t-r}, \cdots, X_{t}, \cdots, X_{t+r} \}$.
+The compressed frame sequence with a radius of $r$ can be represented as $X = \{ X_{t-r}, \cdots, X_{t}, \cdots, X_{t+r} \}$.
 Initially, in the Coarse Alignment module, a deformable convolution \cite{deng2020spatio} is applied to align the input frames.
-The aligned spatio-temporal feature information is subsequently fed into the STAR module.
-Within the STAR module, the spatio-temporal features are aggregated with the degradation representation through artifact reduction stages for feature enhancement.
-Additionally, the degradation level predicted by the DRL module determines whether the hierarchical termination should occur at the current artifact reduction stage.
-Otherwise, the spatiotemporal features would be sent to the next artifact reduction stage.
+The aligned spatio-temporal feature information is subsequently fed into the SIAR module.
+Within the SIAR module, the spatio-temporal features are aggregated with the degradation representation through artifact reduction stages for feature enhancement.
+Additionally, the degradation level predicted by the DRL module determines whether sequential inference should stop at the current artifact reduction stage.
+If not, the features are passed to the next artifact reduction stage.
 If yes, they would be sent to the QE module \cite{yu2024multi}, which selects useful channels at different scales to exploit spatial information to obtain the enhanced frame.
 The DRL module employs a pretraining strategy.
 When training the blind QECV network, the parameters of the DRL module would be frozen.
 The details of the DRL module, blind QECV network are shown in the following sections.